Admissions FAQs.

 With the aim of ensuring our courses remain accessible, we have a bursary fund in place to support student where necessary.

-Foundation entry degrees are beneficial if you didn’t study the appropriate subjects at A Level or are returning to study after an extended break.
-Foundation entry degree courses involve an additional year of study at the beginning of your undergraduate course, and could be your route a full degree.
+Foundation year degrees are beneficial if you didn’t study the appropriate subjects at A Level or are returning to study after an extended break.
+A degree with a foundation year have an additional year of study at the beginning of your undergraduate course, and could be your route a full degree.

 Conditional offer – An offer to study here is based on you meeting certain conditions, usually academic but we will specify the grades you need in order to confirm your place.